php-fast/php-fast/README.md

 ### Adding Middleware

-All middleware classes should be placed in the `application/middlewares` directory.
+All middleware classes should be placed in the `application/Middleware` directory.
 A middleware class contains a `handle` method, which will be executed when the middleware is applied to a route or controller.

 ### Example: Creating an Authentication Middleware

 Let's create a simple `AuthMiddleware` that checks if a user is logged in before allowing access to certain routes.

-1. Navigate to `application/middlewares/` and create a new file named `AuthMiddleware.php`.
+1. Navigate to `application/Middleware/` and create a new file named `AuthMiddleware.php`.

 2. Add the following code to `AuthMiddleware.php`:

     ```php
     <?php
-    namespace App\Middlewares;
+    namespace App\Middleware;

     class AuthMiddleware {
         public function handle($request, $next) {